fallopian tube blockage typically prevents successful passage of the egg to the sperm, or the fertilized egg to the

 usually is done through an abdominal incision (laparotomy),

-but some specialists can perform this procedure using
+but some specialists can do this procedure using

 Salpingectomy, or removal of part of a fallopian tube, is done